-Encore Azalea® perform best in full sun to partial shade.
+Encore Azaleas perform best in full sun to partial shade.
 A minimum of four to six hours of direct sunlight per day is required for proper blooms.
-Care must be taken to prevent exposure to drought or other heat related stress conditions associated with full sun exposure.
-Encore Azaleas are versatile and will adapt in a partial shade situation, preferably an afternoon shade.
-However, too shady an area can result in skipped or significantly reduced bloom cycles.
+Care must be taken to prevent exposure to drought or other heat-related stress conditions associated with full sun exposure.
+Encore Azaleas are versatile and will adapt in a partial shade situation, preferably afternoon shade.
+However, too shady an area may result in skipped or significantly reduced bloom cycles.

 Encore Azaleas fare well in a site that faces north or east.
-The best sites are wooded and located next to a building, which affords azaleas ample morning light while protecting them from the harsh afternoon sun.
+The best sites are wooded and located next to a building, which affords ample morning light while protecting the shrubs from harsh afternoon sun.

 Start by tilling lightly into the existing soil, and then add equal parts of fine pine bark, Canadian sphagnum peat moss, and sharp sand.
 (Play sand is not conducive to landscape use.)
 Till during the addition of the amendments to ensure that some of the native soil is included.
-Native soil contains beneficial microorganisms helpful in establishing new plantings.
 One should lower the pH of the planting beds by using both acidic ingredients (pine bark mulch and Canadian sphagnum peat moss) and adding sulfur.
 Azaleas are acid-loving plants, so optimum pH levels in the soils should be between 5.5 and 6.5.

 A pound and a half of sulfur per 100 square feet can lower the pH by half a point.
 Sandy soils need less (.5 lbs. / 100 sq. ft.) and heavy clays need more (2.5 lbs. / 100 sq. ft.).
 One suggestion is to use 2 lbs. / 100 sq. ft. and thoroughly till this into the mix.

 Once the beds are prepared, let the mix settle for about two weeks before planting.
 This helps ensure that the root balls of the new plants will not be exposed as the soil settles.
-Add an inch or two of pine mulch as top dressing to the beds after they settle completely after planting.
+Add an inch or two of pine mulch as top dressing after planting.
 Be aware that too much additional pine mulch will bury the azaleas’ roots too deep and will hurt the plant.